vCabbage/todd/docs/testlets/usertestlets.rst

 Provided it has a unique name, and that it is executable (pre-compiled binary, Python script, bash script, etc.) then it can function as a testlet.
 Early testlets were actually just bash scripts that wrapped around existing applications like iperf or ping, and simply parsed their output.

 ..
 NOTE::
     All native testlets maintain their own documentation.
-Please view the links at the top of <nativetestlets/nativetestlets.html>`_ for more information about these testlets, such as what arguments they require, and a sample of their output.
+Please view the links at the top of `Native Testlets <nativetestlets/nativetestlets.html>`_ for more information about these testlets, such as what arguments they require, and a sample of their output.

 Check Mode